node-girls/express-workshop/step03.md

 $ node server.js
 ```

-And if you are using cloud9:

-- Select the file `server.js` in the workspace folder tree.
+if you are using cloud9, you can select the file `server.js` in the workspace folder tree and click the `Run` button on the top menu.
-- Right click the `Run` button on the top menu and select `New Run Configuration` from the menu.
-This will open the Run Panel at the bottom of your workspace.
-- Type `node server.js` in the Command text editor and press Enter.

-If you see this, congratulations!
-You have built yourself a server!
+If you see this, congratulations! :clap: :clap: You have built yourself a server!

 ![success](https://raw.githubusercontent.com/node-girls/workshop-cms/master/readme-images/step2-server02.png)